USING IRONPDF FOR JAVA

 How to Generate PDF Files From Java Applications Dynamically, Figure 8: Output PDF Output PDF

-It is also possible to add watermark, header, footer, digital signature, convert XML files/JSP page and many more.
+It is also possible to add a watermark, header, footer, digital signature, convert XML files/JSP pages, and many more.

 Generate Password-protected PDF File